 Source: data from R. Tolley and B. Turton (1995) Transport Systems, Policy and Planning, New York: Longman, p.
 184.

 Urban transportation modes are associated with different performance levels.
 However, performance is a multidimensional concept as different metrics can be used to assess it.
-The above figure illustrates two urban transportation performance measures, vehicle speed and passenger density, that can be combined into third one; a ratio of speed over space consumption (how much space is required to maintain normal operations involving speed and performance characteristics).
-Public transit consumes on average 10 times less space than individual transportation.
-However, if speed is considered as the most important performance criterion the modal ranking changes in favor of the automobile.
+The above figure illustrates two urban transportation performance measures, vehicle speed, and passenger density, that can be combined into a third one; a ratio of speed over space consumption (how much space is required to maintain normal operations involving speed and performance characteristics).
+Public transit consumes, on average, ten times less space than individual transportation.
+However, if speed is considered the most important performance criterion, the modal ranking changes in favor of the automobile.
 Thus, in car-dependent cities, a much larger amount of space must be allocated to transportation than in transit-oriented cities.
 Lower densities come with the benefit of faster commuting and locational flexibility in terms of residence and workplace.
-Higher densities are associated with higher performance of public transit systems, but this with usually lower speeds and locational flexibility.
+Higher densities are associated with higher performance of public transit systems, but this is usually with lower speeds and locational flexibility.